Advertisement

 Munch on energy bites

-Packaged cookes are also snacking stand-bys.
-But just one store-bought cookie has about 160 calories, plus lots of fat, refined carbohydrates, and sugar.
+Packaged cookies are snacking standbys.
+But often, just one store-bought cookie contains a lot of saturated fat, refined carbohydrates, and sugar.

 As an alternative, you can make your own batch of energy bites.
 Made with a base of whole grain oats and nut butter, these bite-sized delights will fuel your body and keep you feeling full until dinnertime.
 You can create your own recipe with ingredients like dried fruit, unsweetened coconut flakes, chia seeds, and more.

-To make one serving, combine two tablespoons of dry oats, one tablespoon of your favorite all-natural nut butter, and your choice of add-ins, then roll the mixture into two balls.
-The base will run you just 140 calories, but it provides fiber and protein, both of which will keep you full and satisfied.
+To make one serving, combine 2 tablespoons of dry oats, 1 tablespoon of your favorite all-natural nut butter, and your choice of add-ins, then roll the mixture into two balls.
+The base provides fiber and protein, which will keep you full and satisfied.

 Don’t overdo it on the nut butter, though.
 “If you're going to eat peanut butter—or hummus, cheese, or almonds—always practice portion control,” Pfefferkorn says.